Location | Travel | Lodging

 way as through participating in the experiential

 workshop.
-The teaching strategies used in the workshop, A Mentoring Weekend, are based on the
+The teaching strategies used in the workshop, A Mentor Program, is based on the

 assumption of a common prior learning experience and the